 Posted in : 8th Feb, 2018

-Trekking in Nepal: Some good things to know before you go can make a long list starting from the best season of the year to the best places, the best treks and routes, the best time of year, the best local guides, to the best hotels to stay, or the best trekking agencies to book in advance.
-You may definitely want to scroll down to find out in detail about your search on trekking in Nepal: some good things to know before you go from the first hand service provider in the trekking industry in Nepal – the TravelsmithNepal.
+Trek in Nepal: Some good things to know before you go can make a long list starting from the best season of the year to the best places, the best treks and routes, the best time of year, the best local guides, to the best hotels to stay, or the best trekking agencies to book in advance.
+You may definitely want to scroll down to find out in detail about your search on trekking in Nepal: some good things to know before you go from the first-hand service provider in the trekking industry in Nepal – the TravelsmithNepal.

-Trekking in Nepal: Before You Arrive – The Best Season Is Autumn.
+Trek in Nepal: Before You Arrive – The Best Season Is Autumn.

 Keep 2-3 Days Margin

 One important thing you have to prepare while trekking in Nepal is the chances of flight cancellation and postponement.
 To keep yourself in the safe side, you’d better make a flexible schedule of 2-3 days margin so that you don’t miss the final departure from Nepal to your home country back.
-You may also think of taking 2-3 days relaxation, meditation, or going to some recreational centers after your adventurous trekking in Nepal is over.
+You may also think of taking 2-3 days of relaxation, meditation, or going to some recreational centres after your adventurous trekking in Nepal is over.

 Health and Altitude Sickness

 Most of the trekking routes in Nepal lie in high altitudes.
 When you suddenly reach a high altitude, due to the change in air pressure, your body may not be able to absorb the required amount of oxygen.
-The symptoms are headache, dizziness, nausea, lethargy and tired feeling, shortness of breath, and tightening chest muscles.
+The symptoms are a headache, dizziness, nausea, lethargy and tired feeling, shortness of breath, and tightening chest muscles.
 After you can confirm that you have started showing the symptoms of altitude sickness, the best way out is to withdraw.
 You may want to come back to the lower altitude and stay until you feel comfortable.